Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 ## Running the code

 #### Requirements
-Compiling require the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.
 To compile the code, you can either open the project file `src/Feature_Selection.cbp` in Code::Blocks, or run the `src/Makefile` in a command prompt if you are using Make.
+It requires the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.

 #### Datasets
 The feature selection algorithm is run on the training set `src/dataset.dat`.
 It is a matrix L[n][f+1] where n is the number of training example and f the number of features, the last colomun in the file correspond to the labels.
 Any modification related to the training set can be implemented in `src/dataset.cpp`